 – FreqBandList

 The IE FreqBandList is used by the network to request NR CA, NR non-CA and/or MR-DC band combinations for specific NR and/or E-UTRA frequency bands and/or up to a specific number of carriers and/or up to specific aggregated bandwidth.
 This is also used to request feature sets (for NR) and feature set combinations (for NR and MR-DC).
 For NR sidelink communication, this is used by the initiating UE to request sidelink UE radio access capabilities from the peer UE.
+This is also used to request lower MSD capability for specific NR frequency bands for the UE supporting lower MSD.

 FreqBandList information element